IAB-PrivSec-program/draft-iab-privsec-metadata-insertion/draft-iab-privsec-confidentiality-mitigations.md

 the need is simply to make the best use we can of the cryptographic tools we have.

-Interplay among Responses
+Interplay among Mitigations
 =========================

-There is work in progress in IEEE 802 to organize the “randomization” of MAC Addresses, ensuring that the address varies as the device connects to different networks, or connects at different times.
+One of the key considerations in selecting mitigations is how to manage the interplay among different mechanisms.
+Care must be taken to avoid situations where a mitigation is rendered fruitless because of a different mitigation is working at a different time scale or with a different aim.
+As an example, there is work in progress in IEEE 802 to organize the “randomization” of MAC Addresses, ensuring that the address varies as the device connects to different networks, or connects at different times.
 In theory, the randomization will mitigate the tracking by MAC address.
-However, the randomization will be defeated if the adversary can link the randomized MAC address to other identifiers such as for example the interface identifier in IPv6 addresses, the unique identifiers used in DHCP or DHCPv6, or unique identifiers used in various link-local discovery protocols.
+However, the randomization will be defeated if the adversary can link the randomized MAC address to other identifiers such as the interface identifier in IPv6 addresses, the unique identifiers used in DHCP or DHCPv6, or unique identifiers used in various link-local discovery protocols.
 The need to consider the interplay among responses is a general one, and this section exams